andreseduardop/lectupedia/content/list/libros-por-pais/index.en.md

 ---

 {{< infografia
-img="books-read-by-country-1.3.png"
+  src="books-read-by-country-1.3.png"
-caption="Number of books read in each country, per-capita." width="1080" height="1920" alt="World map with average reading by country." command="Original" >}}
+  alt="World map with average reading by country." caption="Number of books read in each country, per-capita." >}}

 The average number of books read per inhabitant in a year is indicated for each country.